Older man using binoculars to birdwatch in marshes

 Kelling Heath

 Designated a Site of Special Scientific Interest (SSSI), Kelling Heath offers walking trails across 300 acres of woodland and open heathland.
-Look out for wildlife including the rare silver-studded blue butterfuly Board the steam train to the coast, and when the sun goes down, enjoy the night sky, as the park has attained a ‘Dark Sky’ status for stargazing.
+Look out for wildlife, including the rare silver-studded blue butterfly.
+Board the steam train to the coast, and when the sun goes down, enjoy the night sky thanks to the park’s ‘Dark Sky’ status for stargazing.

 National Trust Sheringham Park

 1,000 acres of landscaped park and woodland gardens, with miles of walking trails.
-Climb a viewing tower to the treetops for 360° views of the coastline.
-Famous for its vast collection of rhododendrons and azaleas, it is also home to ancient oaks, red deer, birds and butterflies.
+Climb a viewing tower to the treetops for 360° views, including of the coastline.
+Famous for its vast collection of rhododendrons and azaleas, it has a variety of habitats to explore, and is also home to ancient oaks, red deer, birds and butterflies.

 Sheringham